Red Sea crisis: Continuation of the Israel–Houthi conflict

 On 7 September, a Houthi drone struck the passenger terminal at Ramon Airport.
 On 10 September, Israeli strikes in Sanaa and Al Jawf Governorate killed 46 people and injured 165 others.
 Thirty-one journalists were killed in an attack on a media complex in Sanaa, making it the second deadliest attack on media workers recorded by the Committee to Protect Journalists.

 On 18 September, a Houthi drone directly struck a hotel in Eilat.
 Another drone strike in Eilat injured 22 people, two seriously, on 24 September.
 The following day, Israel struck several Houthi targets in Sanaa in its largest strikes in Yemen to date.
 Israeli defense minister Israel Katz claimed that "many dozens" of Houthis were killed.
 The Houthi health ministry said that nine people were killed and over 140 were injured.

+Gaza war ceasefire (October)

 The Houthis paused their attacks on Israel and international shipping after a ceasefire in Gaza was reached on 10 October, and signaled that they had halted the attacks in an undated letter to Hamas's al-Qassam Brigades published in November 2025, but threatened to resume them if Israel broke the ceasefire.
+On 3 December, 11 crew members taken captive from the Greek-owned Eternity C cargo vessel were released by the Houthis.

+On 25 December, the Houthis announced the deaths of several senior commanders, including Zakaria Abdullah Yahya Hajar, the head of their missile and drone unit.
+Although the circumstances of their deaths were not given, it was reported that they were killed by US airstrikes in March.